ayufan/pve-backup-server-dockerfiles/README.md

 # Proxmox Backup Server in a Container

-This is a try to compile Proxmox Backup Server to run it in a container.
+This is an unofficial compilation of Proxmox Backup Server to run it in a container for AMD64 and ARM64.

+Running in a container might result in some functions not working properly.
+Feel free to create an issue to debug those.

 ## Pre-built images